leodeslf/leaf/summs/ux/dont_make_me_think.md

 >Krug's first law of usability.

-People doesn't read, *people does scan*, they should be capable of **instantly finding what they need** without wasting time and effort, where is it, how to use it, or even identifying more options.
-Webs should be *self-explanatory and speak the users language*.
+People don't read, *people scan*, they should be capable of **instantly finding what they need** without wasting time and effort, where it is, how to use it, or even identifying more options.
+Webs should be *self-explanatory and speak the user's language*.

 If you can't make something self-evident, you at least need to make it self-explanatory.